 2. Host a decoration making "potluck" party

-Choose some DIY projects from the tips below or find some of your own and invite friends over to create original holiday masterpieces.
+Choose some DIY projects from the below tips or find your Internet favorites based on the age and skill level of your guests.
+Invite friends over to create original holiday masterpieces or simple additions to your home.
 Make it a potluck-style get-together by asking each guest to bring a few supplies.
-Making decorations as a group will give you a bigger selection of supplies and ideas, not to mention the added together time—an important part of the season!
+Making decorations as a group will give you a bigger selection of supplies and ideas, not to mention the added together time—an favorite part of the season.

 3. Turn items you already have into simple decorative touches

 There’s no need to buy all new items to switch up your holiday decorations.
-All you have to do is think creatively and use what you already have.
-Some ideas:
+All you have to do is think creatively and use what you already have rather than stick to the same presentation year after year.

-* Use a festive scarf as a table or mantle runner
+- Use a festive seasonal scarf as a table or mantle runner

-* Cover family pictures in wrapping paper to make them look like hanging presents
+- Cover family pictures in wrapping paper to make them look like hanging presents on your tree

-* Make your own garland to hang on your tree or around doorways.
-Try popcorn, cranberries, cinnamon sticks, or pasta.
+- Make your own garland with popcorn, cranberries, cinnamon sticks, or pasta.

 4. Turn pretty paper into beautiful ornaments